What Is a Flex Room, And Is It a Must-Have for Buyers?

 Meditation and wellness spaces

 The demand for wellness spaces is rising as people seek more mindful moments in their homes.
 The wellness space goes by several names — a meditation room, sanctuary space, spa room, or regenerative room.
+Kean says several of his clients are asking for spaces for wellness, spiritual, and mindful activities.

 Craft and hobby room

-The maker space is another version of this flex space that serves as a workshop for entrepreneurs making things at home for sale or as a side hustle.
+The maker space is another version of this flex space that serves as a workshop for entrepreneurs making things at home for sale as a side hustle.

 An entertainment center or playroom

-A place to entertain and play ranks high on the flex room list!
+A place to entertain and play ranks high on the flex room list.
 Today’s game rooms come wired for video gaming and provide enough space to gather and play cards, do puzzles, or partake in other analog entertainment.

 “Game rooms are making a comeback because of a renewed interest in board games and puzzles,” Duffus notes.